gladiaio/gladia-samples/CONTRIBUTING.md

 ---

-If you add a new sample file, put it under the same `src/` layout as existing examples so the glob-based checks still cover it.
+If you add a new sample file, put it under the same layout as existing samples (`core-concepts/` or `examples/` in each language folder) so the glob-based checks still cover it.